inductiva/inductiva/docs-sources/openfoam/quick-start.md

 | c2d-highcpu-32     | 16          | 1 min, 8s        | 0.0037 US$  |

-Compared to 6 subdomains on 8 cores, running 16 subdomains on 16 physical cores **nearly halved the simulation runtime** — reducing it from 2 minutes 9 seconds to just 1 minute 8 seconds — with only a 19% increase in estimated cost.
+Compared to 6 subdomains on 8 cores, running 16 subdomains on 16 physical cores **nearly halved the simulation runtime** — reducing it from 2 minutes 10 seconds to just 1 minute 8 seconds — with only a 19% increase in estimated cost.

+```{banner_small}
+:origin: openfoam
+```

 ## Adapting This Workflow to Other OpenFOAM Cases
 To run other OpenFOAM simulations, follow these steps:
 - Change the `input_dir` to point to your OpenFOAM case.
 - Adjust the version and distribution in the simulator if needed.
-- Ensure your shell_script (e.g., ./Allrun) correctly sets up and runs the case.
+- Ensure your `shell_script` (e.g., `./Allrun`) correctly sets up and runs the case.

-```{banner_small}
-:origin: openfoam
-```